CNES/demcompare/README.md

 If a texturing step is specified, then the following parameters become mandatory:
 * `rpc_path`: Path to the RPC xml file
-* `tif_img_path`: Path to the TIF image from which to extract the texture image
+* `tif_img_path`: Path to the TIF image from which to extract the texture image.
+For now, it should be the whole satellite image to be consistent with the product's RPC.
-* `utm_code`: The UTM code of the point cloud coordinates expressed as a EPSG code number for transformation purpose
+* `utm_code`: The UTM code of the point cloud coordinates expressed as a EPSG code number for transformation purpose. *Warning: the input cloud is assumed to be expressed in a UTM frame.*

 Finally, you can launch the following commands to activate the virtual environment and run the pipeline: